 Dr. George Korkos: Basketball fanatic and plastic surgeon

-Korkos, who is now a successful plastic surgeon, describes himself a “sports fanatic,” and still laments the fact that due to his 5’6″ height (1.67 m) he couldn’t play professional basketball himself.
-“I wasn’t even tall enough to be the trainer, but I loved this sports game,” he says.
+Korkos, who was a successful plastic surgeon, described himself a “sports fanatic,” and lamented the fact that due to his 5’6″ height (1.67 m) he couldn’t play professional basketball himself.
+“I wasn’t even tall enough to be the trainer, but I loved this sports game,” he said.

 With his childlike enthusiasm for the game, he was among those who helped acquire the the Milwaukee Bucks franchise on January 22, 1968.
 “We were so fortunate to get that franchise.
 And we got it because of persistence… Once we got it, we were ‘green,’ but we were growing.”

 “Giannis has got to do what we had to do.
 He’s got to bring to Milwaukee another championship!”
 Korkos said enthusiastically.
 And a few months after Korkos passed away, Antetokounmpo did just that.

 For his part, Antetokounmpo has great admiration for Korkos.
 “I want to thank you from the bottom of my heart for representing Greece.
 And you know the saying: Once a Buck, always a Buck,” the Greek Freak notes.